 - cooked white rice , rolls, or taco shells, for serving

 - plain Greek yogurt , optional

 - In a large nonstick skillet, warm oil over medium-high.
-Add turkey, onion, and garlic; cook until the turkey is no longer pink and the onion is soft, about 3 minutes.
+Add turkey, onion, and garlic; cook, breaking it up with a wooden spoon, until the turkey is no longer pink and the onion is soft, about 3 minutes.
 Season with a pinch of salt and pepper.
 Drain off fat.

 - Stir in the olives, chickpeas, raisins, chicken broth, vinegar, tomato sauce, salt, cumin, and red pepper flakes.
 Bring to a medium-low simmer and cook for about 10 minutes, until chickpeas are tender, but not mushy, stirring occasionally to prevent sticking.